fossabot/.github-11/profile/README.md

 > [!WARNING]
 > ### ```LEGACY Edition```
+> Legacy has been <KBD> archived </KBD> and migrated out of the main openEBS parent repo.
 ```Erlang
 LEGACY consists of Data-Engines that we experimented with early on.
 These Data-Engines have a number of open-source
 technologies embedded inside them, and are a great intro into the world of simple K8s storage services.
 LEGACY helped